Five Of The Worst Carpet Stains And How To Remove Them

 Coffee is a common occurrence in commercial and residential properties.
 They are quite the nuisance to deal with as well.
 They leave unsightly yellowish/brown stains and can be tricky to remove.
 If you have an accidental coffee spill, check to see if vinegar and dishwasher detergent are available, as those can be used to help minimize the damage caused by the stain.

 A nightmare many people have is a pen exploding ink sending it everywhere staining their carpet and furniture.
-This is well-founded as ink is one of the most difficult types of stains to remove.
-A good solution for ink stains it to pre-treat the area with ammonia and truck-mount steam rinse it to remove the stain.
-However, this is probably a job best handled by the professionals in almost all cases.
+Ink is one of the most difficult types of stains to remove.
+So, a good solution for ink stains is to pre-treat the area with ammonia.
+Then you will need a truck-mount steam rinse to remove the stain.
+However, it is best to contact a professional in almost all cases.

-Vomit and excrement from a child or animal not only stains your carpet but can leave a foul, persistent odor!
+Lastly, vomit and excrement from a child or animal not only stains your carpet but leaves a foul, persistent odor!
 To remove carpet stains of this type, clean up the mess to the best of your ability.
 Baking soda can help to remove moisture and minimize the smell.
 Chances are, it will require a deep cleaning of the carpet to completely remove all traces of the accident.

 Hopefully, all these stains stay out of your carpets, and this never becomes an issue for you.
 We know, however, that these stains can still happen despite your best efforts.
 If it does happen to you, don’t hesitate to give us a call at Veteran’s Cleaning in Dupage County!